almontalvao/Sentiment_Analysis/README.md

-# Sentiment_Analysis
+# Text_Classification
-Sentiment Analysis of IMDB Dataset using Transformers
+Text Classification of IMDB Dataset using Transformers